jamesplease/api-pls-example/README.md

-# API Pls Example
+# api-pls Example

-This project demonstrates how to use [API Pls](https://github.com/jmeas/api-pls) to start up an API webserver in any project.
+This project demonstrates how to use [api-pls](https://github.com/jmeas/api-pls) to start up an API webserver in any project.

 #### Prerequisites